OussamaMaroufi/RealTime-ChatApp/README.md

 # To connect to Redis from Django, we need to install an additional package called channels_redis:
     -(env)$ pip install channels_redis==3.3.1

+# Channels Consumer  :
+    -A consumer is the basic unit of Channels code.
+They are tiny ASGI applications, driven by events.
+They are akin to Django views.
+However, unlike Django views, consumers are long-running by default.
+A Django project can have multiple consumers that are combined using Channels routing (which we'll take a look at in the next section).

+    Each consumer has it's own scope, which is a set of details about a single incoming connection.
+They contain pieces of data like protocol type, path, headers, routing arguments, user agent, and more.